 What I discovered then, and what I continue to believe now, is that the Christian faith is not only true, but it meets our deepest needs.
 Jesus makes sense of our lives and our world like no one else.
 His outrageous claims are believable; his self-giving character is compelling; and his amazing grace is freeing.
 When we know that God loves and fully embraces us through Jesus, we can admit our flaws, grow in our character, and begin to join God in a world-renewing mission far bigger than ourselves.
 I count it such a privilege to lead this church family, as we seek to follow Jesus together.

 In 2019 my wife, Brandi, and I sensed that God was calling us to help launch a new local church in Lake Highlands.
-We’re grateful to raise our newborn son, Patton, in this diverse, family-friendly Dallas neighborhood.
+We’re grateful to raise our young son, Patton, in this diverse, family-friendly Dallas neighborhood.
 We love our LH neighbors and want to help them follow Jesus and flourish in all the ways God intends.

 Prior to launching Grace Lake Highlands, I served as the teaching pastor and the student pastor at Highland Park Presbyterian, the church that called us to start this new community.
 I love to learn and completed my undergrad at Dartmouth College, a Masters of Divinity at Redeemer Seminary, and a Doctorate of Ministry at Duke University.
 Some of my favorite things to do include reading, playing tennis, eating Taco Joint, cheering on Dallas sports teams, and having conversations with anyone who wants to explore and experience life with God.